This picture is the more famous depiction of Mona Parsons at age 19.

 In 1937 she hosted an evening of entertainment for her brother's business associate from Holland, Willem Leonhardt.
-Willem, an unmarried millionaire, and Mona spent time together during his stay and by February they were engaged.
+Willem, an unmarried and wealthy Dutch businessman, and Mona spent time together during his stay and by February they were engaged.
 They were married in Holland on September first, only six months after they met.
-She joined the Dutch underground resistance during World War II, was arrested by the Gestapo and then held in a German prison for nearly four years before escaping to walk across Germany to find safety.
+Mona and WIllem joined the Dutch underground resistance during the initial occupation of Holland, aiding two downed British Airmen by hiding them in their attic.
+Mona was arrested by the Gestapo in 1941, and months later sent to Vetcha, a German labour prison for nearly four years.
+In 1945, her and a 23-year-old baroness she met there escaped the prison and walked 156 km over 3 weeks across Germany to the Dutch border, barefoot nearly the whole time, and pretending to be German refugees.
 In April 1945 she found refuge with members of the North Nova Scotia Highlanders who were stationed at Vlagtwedde in northeastern Holland.
-She was quite ill and emaciated by the time she underwent this journey in the last few months of World War II.
+She was quite ill and emaciated, being just 86 lbs, by the time she underwent this journey in the last few months of World War II.
 She and Willem returned to their home after the war but Willem, who had been in precarious health, died in 1956.
 Unable to inherit Willem's estate Mona left Holland with a few personal possessions and returned to Canada.
 She married widower retired Major General Harry W. Foster in 1959 and they spent some happy years together in Chester but after his death in 1964 Mona returned to Wolfville.
 She died there in 1976 and is buried there.

 This is a formal portrait of a woman showing head and shoulders, and looking toward the right.
 She is wearing a dark v-necked dress.
 Her hair is combed back, showing her whole forehead.
 She is wearing lipstick.